-The Borough Character and Design Code SPD (Supplementary Planning Document) is an update to our existing 2014 Urban Context and Character Study.
+The Borough Character & Context Study and Design Code SPD (Supplementary Planning Document) is an update to our existing 2014 Urban Context and Character Study.
 It updates the character assessment and will also propose design codes for the borough.
 This updated study will play a crucial role in shaping future development to ensure that it responds positively to our borough’s character and is of high-quality design.

 Design coding is one tool available to local planning authorities, communities and developers to define and deliver design quality.
 It is a set of design requirements that provide detailed parameters for the physical development of an area.
 The Borough Character and Design Study will be adopted as a Supplementary Planning Document (SPD), which will be a material consideration in decision making on planning applications.